Mortgage rates rise above 4% for the first time since 2019 - KESQ

 Mortgage rates climbed past 4% for the first time since May 2019.
 The 30-year fixed-rate mortgage averaged 4.16% in the week ending March 17, up from 3.85% the week before, according to Freddie Mac.

 Rates climbed as the Federal Reserve moved to curb soaring inflation.
-On Wednesday, the Federal Reserve announced it would raise interest rates for the first time since 2018.
+On Wednesday, the central bank announced it would raise interest rates for the first time since 2018.
 The action marks the end of the Fed’s pandemic-era policy.
 The federal funds rate now stands at 0.25-0.5%.

-While mortgage rates are not directly tied to the federal funds rate, but rather track the yield on 10-year Treasury bonds, those bonds are influenced by many things, including investor’s reactions to the Fed’s move and inflation.
+Mortgage rates are not directly tied to the federal funds rate.
+Rather, they track the yield on 10-year Treasury bonds, which are influenced by many things including investors’ reactions to the Fed’s move and inflation.

 This is a developing story and will be updated.